banindya/cme-workbench/README.md

 The Workbench provides 30% of all use cases for an enterprise level project.
 Your team can enhance the toolkit with own microservices and Angular Components.

+The Workbench can be used on a tablet (minimum) or a full HD monitor (recommended).
+It makes no sense to use it on smart phones.

 **There is no commercial version of the toolkit and there are no licenses or fees.**

 ## Technical requirements